 Habits remove the mental struggle of deciding what to do next.
 When an action becomes a habit, you no longer need motivation to do it—you just do it automatically.

-For instance, if you make it a habit to start your day with a to-do list, you’ll always have a clear direction instead of feeling overwhelmed.
+For instance, make it a habit to start your day with a to-do list.
+Then, you’ll always have a clear direction.
+You won’t feel overwhelmed.
 This leads to:

 Example: Many successful entrepreneurs, emphasize structured routines to maximize focus and decision-making.